-- Ladies must live alone and be aged 60 years or over.
+- Ladies must live alone and be in receipt of State Pension and/or Pension Credit.

 - Ladies must have lived in a West Midlands county and no more than 60 miles from Birmingham Town Hall for at least 5 years.

 - Ladies’ income must be less than £220 per week.

 - Ladies' savings must be less than £10,000.

-At the moment ladies living in rented accommodation receive £260 and owner occupiers receive £290, both grants being twice yearly.
+At the moment ladies receive £260 twice yearly.

 All the above are subject to review at each Trustees’ Meeting.

 Applications can be made by completing a simple form.
 Before applying, please read our Guidelines for Twice Yearly Grants to Older Ladies and Supplementary Guidance on Supporting Evidence.

 The Charity prefers ladies to apply through a referring body, for example Age Concern, Age UK, Citizens Advice or a Neighbourhood Office.

 Ladies receive two grants each year – one at the end of May (Spring) and another at the end of November (Autumn).
 Applications for the Spring distribution should be received by 15 March and for the Autumn distribution, by 15 September.

 On receipt of each grant, a short re-application form must be completed in order to qualify for a further grant.
 Re-applications for the Spring distribution should be received by 28 February and for the Autumn distribution, by 31 August.